ltguillaume/thorium-winupdater/README.md

  - If Thorium is already running, the updater will notify you of the new version.
 The update will start as soon as you close the browser.

 ## Remarks
- - The updater needs to be able to write to `Thorium-WinUpdater.ini` in its own folder(so make sure it has permission to do so), otherwise WinUpdater will copy itself to `%LocalAppData%\Thorium\WinUpdater` and run from there.
+ - The updater needs to be able to write to `Thorium-WinUpdater.ini` in its own folder (so make sure it has permission to do so), otherwise WinUpdater will copy itself to `%LocalAppData%\Thorium\WinUpdater` and run from there.
- - `Thorium-WinUpdater.ini` contains a `[Log]` section that shows the results of the last update check and update action(s).
+ - `Thorium-WinUpdater.ini` contains a `[Log]` section that shows the results of the last update check and update action.
  - Thorium WinUpdater also updates itself automatically, so you won't have to check for new releases here.
 If you prefer to update WinUpdater yourself, add the following to the .ini file:
   ```ini
   [Settings]